This is a really good question. (Btw. what is complete? We all know a framework is never complete)

 The FMX Version is more advanced at this state and the VCL version will see "the light of release" a little bit later.
 The documentation is not existing at the moment and to show the benefits of the framework I have to do some youtube-videos - this is for sure.
 But not this year - perhaps you will see "something" at CodeRage 2019.
 (Nov 11.
 2019).
 But this is not decided today.

-I assume, that with the final framework, I will be able to create MVVM based Apps at least in half the time then before, just a little bit more than doing good old RAD-stuff, but everything testable.
-By combining this framework with my FDK you can build a multi-platform-app in weeks instead of month.
+I assume, that with the final framework, I will be able to create MVVM based Apps at least in half the time than before, just a little bit more than doing good old RAD-stuff, but everything testable.
+By combining this framework with my FDK you can build a multi-platform-app in weeks instead of a month.

 The future of App-development will be great.

-PS.: The new Version of the installer is using gnostice document studio for FMX.
+PS.: The new version of the installer is using gnostice document studio for FMX.
 At forentage I told everybody that I not using this component by myself - this has changed.
 Thanx to my friend Girish Patil for the support.